gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 A Fragment Shader's job is to provide a color for the current pixel being rasterized.
 It always takes the form

+    #version 300 es
     precision mediump float;

+    out vec4 outColor;  // you can pick any name

     void main() {
-       gl_FragColor = doMathToMakeAColor;
+       outColor = doMathToMakeAColor;
     }

 Your fragment shader is called once per pixel.
-Each time it's called you are required to set the special global variable, `gl_FragColor` to some color.
+Each time it's called you are required to set your out variable to some color.

 Fragment shaders need data.
 They can get data in 3 ways